thomas-c-reid/Group-15-data-science/README.md

 ### Notes
 T - I was thinking that because R is a bit of a weird language we could initially use python to develop a bit of a prototype for doing some of the invesitgatory work, and then once we have a solid grasp of it, convert it over to R code

+### Links:
+shared drive:

 ### TODO:
 1. split up different sections (cleaning and exploring data, data preprocessing and feature engineering, using ML models to perform binary classification on dataset)
+2. create shared drive